Workshop Program

 Session: Multipath

-An enhanced socket API for Multipath TCP.
-Full Paper
+An enhanced socket API for Multipath TCP

-Benjamin Hesmans (UCL) and Olivier Bonaventure (UCL).
+Benjamin Hesmans (UCL) and Olivier Bonaventure (UCL)

 Multipath bonding at Layer 3.
-Full Paper

 Maciej Bednarek (ETH Zurich), Guillermo Barrenetxea Kobas (Swisscom), Mirja Kühlewind (ETH Zurich), and Brian Trammell (ETH Zurich).

-Towards a Multipath TCP Aware Load Balancer.
-Short Paper
+Towards a Multipath TCP Aware Load Balancer

-Simon Liénardy (Université de Liège) and Benoit Donnet (Université de Liège).
+Simon Liénardy (Université de Liège) and Benoit Donnet (Université de Liège)

 Philipp S. Tiesel (TU-Berlin), Bernd May (TU-Berlin), and Anja Feldmann (TU-Berlin).